en

 Adhesives

-For bonding staircases, we recommend using OTTOCOLL® P 85 or OTTOCOLL® Rapid (force-locked indoors) or OTTOCOLL® M 500, M 501 or M 550 HiTack (stress-balancing indoors and out).
+For bonding stair treads, we recommend using OTTOCOLL® P 85 or OTTOCOLL® P 340 Rapid or OTTOCOLL® M 500, M 501, M 530 HiSpeed, or M 550 HiTack (stress-equalising, for indoor and outdoor use).

 Transport and storage